NOC-OI/python-for-future-oceanographers/episodes/01-intro.md

 inflam_001
 ```

 When we want to make use of a function, referred to as calling the function,
 we follow its name by parentheses.
 The parentheses are important:
 if you leave them off, the function doesn't actually run!
 Sometimes you will include values or variables inside the parentheses for the function to use.
 In the case of `print`,
 we use the parentheses to tell the function what value we want to display.
-We will learn more about how functions work and how to create our own in later episodes.
+We will learn more about how functions work in later episodes.

 We can display multiple things at once using only one `print` call: